MortezaAliyari/AGVs-Behavier-Tree-Move_base_flex/README.md

    ```
    it should work now.
 ## Run SLAM and Navigation algorithms simultaneously for turtlebot3.
-If we be able to run both algorithms to execute indepently,we wouldn't need to kill any node during transition between navigation to creating map method.
+If we be able to run both algorithms to execute independently, we wouldn't need to kill any node during the transition from navigation to creating the map method.
-It seems we should download the source file of each algorithm as package and install them on our catkin workspace.
+It seems we should download the source file of each algorithm as a package and install them on our catkin workspace.